This Step: Get a Learner Permit

 Driver's Awareness Permit

-You must also complete the four-hour Driver Awareness Program or 30 classroom hours of drivers education (either online or in person) within 6 months of applying for your Driver's Awareness Permit.
-Once you pass, have your instructor sign the Affidavit of Completion of a Driver Education Classroom Course (page 2 of DR2460).
+You must also complete the Driver Awareness Program or classroom drivers education (either online or in person) within 6 months of applying for your Driver's Awareness Permit.
+Once you pass, have your instructor sign the Affidavit of Completion of a Driver Education Classroom Course (page 2 of DR 2460).

 Minor Instruction Permit